Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 Right now, they also afforded an excellent view of the planet they were liberating.

 Planets were always beautiful when seen from above, and this one was no exception.
-Hiyal had seen plenty of planets in his life, and no two were ever *quite* the same---even the most standard of barren, airless rockballs had their own unique features.
+Hiyal had seen plenty of planets in his life, and no two were ever *quite* the same - even the most standard of barren, airless rockballs had their own unique features.

 Temperate worlds came in all kinds of hues.
 Gao’s seas were steely and dark, the land a rugged yellowish-green fading to white north and south of the tropics.
 Earth, though he hadn’t yet seen it in person, was a vibrant riot of greens and lustrous blues in every picture he’d ever seen.
 He’d seen the Corti homeworld, however: Origin’s arid landmasses shaded much more to the yellow, tan and brown thanks to the dominance of fungi, while the seas were a rich emerald green and almost syrupy with algae.